 What to expect

 The best two nights to look for the Ursids are on December 21/22 and 22/23.
-For this year's event, the Moon won't significantly interfere.
-The phase is waxing gibbous at time of peak activity and the Moon will set in the early hours of the morning.
-Normally the Ursids ZHR is about 10, although there have been at least two major outbursts in the past 70 years, in 1945 and 1986.
-During an outburst the ZHR can jump to at least 50, propelling the shower into the realms of some of the better annual meteor showers of the year.
+For this year's event, the 75% lit waning gibbous Moon will interfere.
+It rises in the early evening from mid northern latitude sites and remains visible for the remainder of the night.
+Normally the Ursids produce a ZHR (Zenithal Hourly Rate) of 10, although there have been at least two major outbursts in the past 70 years (1945 and 1986).
+During an outburst the ZHR can jump to at least 50, propelling the shower into the realms of some of the better annual meteor showers.

-When observing meteors, as always, wrap up warm (especially if its very cold) and look towards the general area of sky where the radiant is.
-Since the meteors can streak through the sky many degrees from the radiant, it's better not to look directly at it.
-To confirm an Ursid, trace back the meteor and it should go all the way back to the radiant.
+When observing annual meteors, they can streak through the sky many degrees from the actual radiant.
+Therefore it's best not to look directly at the radiant itself but a large surrounding area of sky.
+To confirm an Ursid, trace back the meteor and it will go all the way back to the radiant.

 |Meteor shower name||Ursids|